-In such simplified, moralistic versions of the story the other 9 lepers who don’t return to Jesus are vilified as ungrateful.
+In such simplified, moralistic versions of the story, the other nine lepers who don’t return to Jesus are vilified as ungrateful.
 However, we shouldn’t rush to cast judgment on them.
-Were not all ten collectively calling out to Jesus for mercy, keeping their appropriate distance while doing so?
+Were they not all collectively calling out to Jesus for mercy, keeping their appropriate distance while doing so?
 Did not all ten immediately set out in obedience after receiving the exhortation to go show themselves to the priests…even before they saw evidence of healing

 The despised Samaritan was “unclean” from both sickness and ethnicity.
 When he is made whole, lying prostrate in gratitude before Jesus, it is not just leprosy alone from which he is healed.
 The business about “going and showing oneself to the priests” was an act of conformity to a system that had ostracized and declared all ten unclean in the first place.

 The verbs Jesus uses in this story reveal the progression.
-The ten were all initially “cleansed” (tharizo- “to be made clean or healed of a disease”).
-But the Samaritan, upon returning to Jesus, was “made well,” (sozo- “to be healed of spiritual disease and death”).
+The ten were all initially “cleansed” (tharizo: “to be made clean or healed of a disease”).
+But the Samaritan, upon returning to Jesus, was “made well,” (sozo: “to be healed of spiritual disease and death”).

 In pondering the intimate moment of the story when Jesus and the healed Samaritan are together, I am reminded of poet Rainer Maria Rilke’s description of “the love that consists in this, that two solitudes protect and border and salute each other.”
-Their encounter becomes recognition of two outcasts hungry for authentic community that is scapegoat free.
+Their encounter becomes recognition of two outcasts hungry for authentic community that is scapegoat-free.